antononcube/fastcampus-lectures/LecturePlans/WhoAmI.md

 ## Working for Wolfram Research Inc.

-- I am a former Kernel Developer of Mathematica -- I worked Wolfram Research, Inc. (WRI) from 2001 to 2008.
+- I am a former Kernel Developer of Mathematica -- I worked at Wolfram Research, Inc. (WRI) from 2001 to 2008.
 - At WRI I was developing mostly numerical algorithms.
-  - I designed, implemented, and extensively documented the new [`NIntegrate`](https://reference.wolfram.com/language/ref/NIntegrate.html)
+  - I designed, implemented, and extensively documented the new [`NIntegrate`](https://reference.wolfram.com/language/ref/NIntegrate.html).

 ## Senior Data Scientist